stefanache/using-tesseract-ocr-python/readMe.md

    -----------
    I seen that the background must to be clear(without noise) as preprocessing condition.

+   The preprocessing methods are two: thresh  (threshold) or blur.

    If text is rotated then we must unrotated before OCR process.